ram-ch/RealTimeFaceRecognition/README.md

 2. narendra_modi
 3. donald_trump
 4. virat_kohli
 I have gathered 15 images per class and have compiled the training data set with a total of 60 images.
-The directory is considered as the class label name
+The directory is named after the class labels

 ### FaceTrainer.py
-This file trains a model on the images in faces_dataset
+This python script builds and trains a model on the images in faces_dataset

 ### FaceDetector.py
 This file uses live web cam feed to detect and recognize the faces